Since 1981

 Pia Harkness | President | She/Her

-Pia was born and raised in Townsville and was fortunate to spend much of her childhood on Magnetic Island where the seeds of her interest in tropical marine ecosystems were sown.
-She studied a Bachelor Environmental Management at Newcastle University and a Master of Tropical Environmental Management at Charles Darwin University.
-Pia went on to complete a PhD which examined marine conservation and community development policies and their implications for coastal communities and their livelihoods in remote eastern Indonesia.
+Pia was born and raised in Townsville and was fortunate to spend much of her childhood on Magnetic Island where her love for the environment and the seeds of her interest in tropical marine ecosystems were sown.
+Professionally, Pia is a community engagement expert, working to support Traditional Owner-led land and sea management in the Great Barrier Reef and its catchments, with a focus on water quality.
+This work builds on her scientific background with research focused on bringing western science and traditional ecological knowledge based understandings together to support Indigenous land and sea management.
+Pia holds a Bachelor of Environmental Management, a Master of Tropical Environmental Management and a PhD which focused on marine conservation and community engagement practices and their implications for coastal ecosystems and communities in remote eastern Indonesia.

 Bess Murphy | Treasurer | She/Her